mrc4tt/matchzy-fshost/README.md

 ### Admin Commands

 - `.start` Force starts a match.
-- `.restart` Force restarts/resets a match. (**This will stop the match and stop the CSTV recording even if the match is under scrim mode or normally match mode.**) - (can also use `.forcestop`, `.forceend`, `.end` and `.endgame`)
+- `.restart` Force restarts/resets a match. (**This will stop the match and stop the CSTV recording even if the match is under scrim mode or normally match mode.**)
 - `.forcepause` Pauses the match as an admin (Players cannot unpause the admin-paused match). (`.fp` for a shorter command)
 - `.forceunpause` Force unpauses the match. (`.fup` for shorter command)
 - `.restore <round>` Restores the backup of the provided round number.
 - `.rk <on/off>` Toggles the knife round.
 If disabled, the match will directly go from the Warmup phase to the Live phase.
 (Can also use: `.kr <on/off>`, `.kniferound <on/off>`)
 - `.match` Activates match.
 This loads in match mode. (**All 10 players need to ready up, for knife-round**)
 - `.playout` Toggles playout (If playout is enabled, all rounds would be played irrespective of the winner.
 Useful in scrims!)
 - `.readyrequired <number>` Sets the number of ready players required to start the match.
-If set to 0, all connected players will have to ready up to start the match.
+If set to 0, all connected players will have to be ready up to start the match.
 - `.settings` Displays the current setting, like whether the knife is enabled or not, the value of ready required  players, etc.
 - `.map <mapname>` Changes the map
 - `.asay <message>` Say as an admin in all chat